ts-klassen/ttsQuestVVDDD/README.md

 ### success
 The `success` key is a boolean indicating whether the request was successful or not.
 This key will be set to `true` when the HTTP status code is 200 and the response body contains valid data.
 Otherwise, it will be set to `false`.

-- `processing`: The conversion process is in progress, and the links to the WAV and MP3 files may not be immediately available.
-- `completed`: The conversion process has been completed successfully, and the links to the WAV and MP3 files are available.
-- `failed`: The conversion process has failed, and the links to the WAV and MP3 files will not be available.

 ### wavDownloadUrl
 The `wavDownloadUrl` key is a string containing a URL to the WAV file of the converted speech.
 This URL may not be immediately available depending on the processing status.
+Explained [here](/audio.md).

 ### mp3DownloadUrl
 The `mp3DownloadUrl` key is a string containing a URL to the MP3 file of the converted speech.
 This URL may not be immediately available depending on the processing status.
+Explained [here](/audio.md).

 ### audioStatusUrl
 The `audioStatusUrl` key is a string containing a URL to check the status of the conversion process.
 The `audioStatusUrl` can be used to check the current status of the conversion process.
+Explained [here](/status.md).

 ### credit
 The `credit` key is a string containing the name or other identifier of the speaker.
 This can be useful when using multiple speakers or when the speaker is important for the use case.
 The `credit` key is required to be displayed when the converted speech is used publicly.
 Terms and conditions of VOICEVOX and its voice characters apply.